 -Deed of Trust/Mortgage: account holder cannot be listed as trustee.
 Trustee must be a non-prohibited party to the IRA.

 Be a Hard Money Lender Today

 We want your Note investment process to go as smoothly as possible.
-Before you get started, call us so we can walk you through the process.
+Before you get started, call us so we can walk you through the process of becoming a hard money lender.
 Self-Directed rules differ from the rules of investing with personal funds (non-qualified funds) and we are here to help.

 Preventing a “Prohibited Transaction”

 Neither you nor any disqualified people may benefit from IRA.
 Here is a link to prohibited parties.
 Click HERE.